dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 Server render mode results in rendering a component on the server with user interactivity.

 In the following example, the render mode is set to use the Blazor Server hosting model with `@attribute [RenderModeServer]`.
-Therefore, the component is rendered server-side with server-side interactivity over a SignalR connection.
+Therefore, the component is rendered server-side with interactivity over a SignalR connection.
 The button calls the `UpdateMessage` method when selected.
 The value of `message` changes, and the component is re-rendered to update the message in the UI.

-If using the following component locally in a Blazor Web App, place the component in the server-side project's `Components/Pages` folder.
-The server-side project is the solution's project with a name that doesn't end in `.Client`.
-When the app is running, navigate to `/render-mode-2` in the browser's address bar.

 `RenderMode2.razor`: